SEO is a complicated topic, right? It’s true that SEO is difficult but it’s not rocket science.

 Top 10 SEO Tips for Seasoned Bloggers

-If you’re doing SEO for a while, you might find the following SEO tips and tricks really useful to get better results in 2019.
+If you’re doing SEO for a while, you might find the following SEO optimization tips and tricks really useful to get better results in 2023.

 1. Get rid of everything which is not working